RaghavK24/Speech-Emotion-Analyzer/README.md

 - RMS (Root Mean Square) value
 - MelSpectrogram

-## Data Augmentation
-To improve the model's performance, data augmentation techniques are applied:
-- **Noise Injection**: Adding random noise to the audio signal.
-- **Time Stretching**: Stretching the audio signal in time.
-- **Pitch Shifting**: Changing the pitch of the audio signal.
-- **Time Shifting**: Shifting the audio signal in time.

 ## Model Architecture
 The model is a Convolutional Neural Network (CNN) with the following layers: